redacted/XKCD-password-generator/README.rst

 Changelog
 =========
+- **1.7.0** require explicit permission to fall back to insecure PRNG
 - **1.6.4** fix broken link in README
 - **1.6.3** ensure deduplication of wordlist
 - **1.6.2** move contributors to stand-alone CONTRIBUTORS file